Knowledge base

 Incorrect order

-: Additional certificates not required are included.Contains anchor
+: Unnecessary additional certificates are included.Contains anchor

 : The root certificate is included in the chain.